rahulsain/Hackerrank_30daysOFcode/README.md

 # Overview

-This Folder Contains 30-Day of Code in C# on Platform Hackerrank..
+This Folder Contains 30-Day of Code in multiple Programming Language like C,C++,Python,etc on Platform Hackerrank..

 # Motivation